-The ignition control system in this heater consists of 3 printed circuit boards (the ignition control board, the display board, and the fuse board) and a keypad.
-The locations of these components are shown in Figure 21.
+The ignition control system in this heater consists of 2 printed circuit boards (the ignition control board and the display board) and a keypad.
+The locations of these components are shown in Figure 15.
 The ignition control system functions as the heater's thermostat, safety control system, and controller for the gas combustion system.

-To remove/replace the ignition control board or the fuse board:
+To remove/replace the ignition control board:

 - 1. Turn pump, gas supply, and heater power OFF. - 2.
 Remove the front access panel. - 3.
-Disconnect all wires from the printed circuit board.

-- 4. Detach the board from the sheet metal panel by compressing the plastic standoffs. - 5.
+Disconnect all wires from the printed circuit board. - 4.
+Detach the board from the sheet metal panel by compressing the plastic standoffs. - 5.
 Replace the board, and reverse the above steps to reassemble.